deivgin/purescript/slides.md

 ---

-- We can also define variables and functions ny providing a type declaration.
+- We can also define variables and functions by providing a type declaration.
 - PureScript is indentation-sensitive
 - All functions in PureScript are _curried_